syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/bezier/bezier.md

 ## How to create bezier segment

-Bezier segments are used to create curve segments and the curves are configurable either with the control points or with vectors.
+Bezier segments are used to create curve segments, and the curves are configurable either with the control points or vectors.
 To create a bezier segment, the Type of the segment is set as [Bezier](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Bezier) and need to specify type for the connector.
 The following code example illustrates how to create a default bezier segment.

 ```cshtml
 @using Syncfusion.Blazor.Diagram